ROCm/rocm-cmake/docs/src/reference/ROCMAnalyzers.rst

 .. cmake:variable:: ROCM_ENABLE_GH_ANNOTATIONS

-Set this variable to ``ON`` so that analyzers will emit diagnostics in a format that github can use to annotate pull requests.
+Set this variable to ``ON`` so that analyzers will emit diagnostics in a format that GitHub can use to annotate pull requests.